 Walter Battiss was born in 1906 to an English family living in the small Karoo town, Somerset East.
 From an early age, he displayed a keen interest in archaeology and primitive art, and went on to pursue his formal art studies in 1929 at the Witwatersrand Technical College, and later completed his bachelor's degree in fine arts at the University of South Africa.
 Battiss went on to study further in the field of South African Bushman and rock art, and in 1948 went on an expedition to the Namib Desert, living amongst traditional bushman for some time.
 In the 1950's Battis made acquaintance with Picasso and Severini, and was invited to lecture on South African art at the University of London the same year.
 After travelling through Europe in the 1960's, Battis visited the Seychelles in 1972, and shortly afterwards, the legendary Fook Island was created.

 Further travelling to Zanzibar, Fiji, Hawaii, Madagascar, the Comoros and Samoa, created more inspiration of the imaginary kingdom of Fook, and Battis went on to produce a map, imaginary characters, plants, animals and a history.
 For a more official presence, Battis also created stamps, a currency, passports, a unique language, and driver's licences.
 Even though Battiss managed to trick a number of people with his detailed and complex fantasy land, it is said that he never really believed that it was real.
 He described Fook as an "island which exists inside everyone", a concept which he had given a name.
-This concept was widely accepted in the art community, and a number of
+This concept was widely accepted in the art community, and a number of other artists went on to explore it in own way.
+While in America, Battiss' fake Fookian driver's licence was accepted, and his Fookian passport displayed official stamps from Australia, Britain and Germany.
+On one occasion at the airport in Rome, he managed to even exchange some Fookian currency for ten dollars.

 The old double storey house which his family lived in, in Somerset East, was built in the 1818 and originally served as an officers' mess on "Somerset Farm", and was later run by the Battis family as the Battiss Private hotel from 1914 until 1917.
 A familiar landmark in the small Karoo town. towered over by the Boschberg Mountain, the house was bequeathed to "Somerset East and South Africa" in 1981, along with fifty-eight of his works, several works by guest artists, and a collection of personal documents and manuscripts.